baileykue/magic-8-ball/README.md

 ## Making a plan

+### Magic 8 Ball

+### what html elements do i need
+* text area for question --statis
+* button --static
+* paragrapgh to hold answer -- dynamic

+### what state do i need
+* answer
+* random index

+### what events am i listening for? what happens when those events are fired?
+* button click
+    * generate a random index
+    * get the value of the answer
+    * display the answer on the page

 (bolded steps are mandatory, unbolded are for more advanced projects)

 1) **Make a drawing of your app.
 Simple "wireframes"**